Deborah Tramitz Smolders In White Lace Teddy & Unzipped Jeans

 "Beautiful and hot like always never Change keep up the amazing content," one follower chimed in.

-“You are all that is beauty,” quipped a second Instagram user, adding numerous red heart emoji.
+"You are all that is beauty," quipped a second user, adding numerous red heart emoji to their words.

-“Wow sexy delicious,” a third fan commented.
+"Wow sexy delicious," a third fan wrote.

-“Beautiful sweetheart,” a fourth admirer added including heart, flame and kiss emoji.
+"Beautiful sweetheart," added a fourth admirer, along with heart, flame and kiss emoji.

 Earlier this week, Deborah uploaded a sultry snap that saw her wearing a set of pink lace lingerie.
 She pulled at the sides of her panties while showing off her fit physique.